PaperPrototype/voxels-unity-course/03 - Voxel Chunk/english.md

 ```

 You'll notice we add `using UnityEngine.Rendering` at the top.
 This gives us access to `IndexFormat.UInt32` and we set the meshes indexFormat to use a `UInt32`, which lets us have twice as many vertices in our mesh.

+The IndexFormat decides how many vertices the GPU can "iterate through" (literally).

 After making those changes and click play, the chunk's mesh should now be fixed!